Estuary

 Cons

 • Limited Control Over Transformations: Fivetran writes into destinations based on its own internal data representation.
 It does not give you much control over how data is written.
-For organizations that need more control over in-pipeline transformations, this may be an issue.
+This may be an issue for organizations that need more control over in-pipeline transformations.

-• Limited Customization: While Fivetran offers a wide array of prebuilt connectors, it provides less flexibility for custom integrations or workflows compared to more customizable ETL/ELT tools.
+• Limited Customization: While Fivetran offers a wide array of prebuilt connectors, it provides less flexibility for custom integrations or workflows than more customizable ETL/ELT tools.

 • No Real-Time Streaming: Fivetran is optimized for batch processing and does not support real-time data streaming, which can be a drawback for businesses needing low-latency, real-time data updates.